MarcialRosales/rabbitmq-monitoring-guide/prometheus-grafana/README.md

 > The docker-compose uses a RabbitMQ build from 3.8 line that uses the latest [Prometheus plugin exporter](https://github.com/rabbitmq/rabbitmq-prometheus)

 Go to [Grafana running at http://localhost:3000](http://localhost:3000) and create a dashboard by importing the provided [sample dashboard](https://github.com/rabbitmq/rabbitmq-prometheus/grafana/RabbitMQ-Overview-1555330869614.json) (for convenience there is a [local](grafana/RabbitMQ-Overview-1555330869614.json) copy of this dashboard).
+> This dashboard uses random data.
+It does not show yet live metrics from the local RabbitMQ server.

 ![overview](assets/rabbitmq-overview-dashboard.png)